Cosmic-Innovative/vertstack/README.md

 ## Features

 - ⚡️ Vite for lightning fast development and building
-- 🏗 TypeScript for enhanced type safety and developer experience
+- 🔷 TypeScript for enhanced type safety and developer experience
 - ⚛️ React 18 for building interactive UIs
+- 🗣️ Robust internationalization support with dynamic language switching and SEO optimization
-- 📏 ESLint for code linting with modern configuration (eslint.config.js)
+- 🧹 ESLint with custom configuration for strict code quality control
 - 💖 Prettier for code formatting
-- 🐶 Husky for Git hooks
+- 🐕 Husky for Git hooks
 - 🚫 lint-staged for running linters on Git staged files
 - 🧪 Vitest for fast and efficient testing
 - 🛡️ Error Boundaries for graceful error handling in production
-- 🚀 Flexible CI/CD pipeline with GitHub Actions, supporting multiple environments
+- 🚀 Advanced performance optimization with dynamic imports and granular code splitting
 - 🌍 Environment-specific configuration support for development, staging, and production
 - 🧭 React Router for seamless navigation between pages
 - 🌐 Fetch API integration for efficient data fetching
 - 🔒 Enhanced security measures and best practices
-- 🚄 Optimized performance with code splitting and lazy loading
 - ♿ Comprehensive accessibility features with WCAG 2.1 compliance
 - 📱 Progressive Web App (PWA) support for enhanced mobile experience
-- 🗣️ Robust internationalization support with easy language switching
 - 🔍 Enhanced multilingual SEO with dynamic meta tags, structured data, and Open Graph support
+- 🏗️ Basic CI/CD setup with GitHub Actions, ready for customization

 ## Project Structure